netbox-community/netbox-zero-to-hero/modules/4-ip-addressing-and-vlans/4-video-script.md

 Ok, and then the rest of the playbook has plays 2- through 6, which call the other roles that we need to run to populate the IPAM data in NetBox.

-OK so this is all great, but you must be thinking 'can you just run the playbook and get to the good part!'
+OK so this is all great, but you must be thinking 'can you just run the playbook now and get to the good part!'
 OK, to do that, you switch to terminal and enter the command

 'ansible-playbook populate_netbox_ipam.yml' and hit enter to kick off the playbook run....